Why the Way We Use Antibiotics Matters More Than We Think

 Patient-centred care: The heart of modern healthcare approach to improve patient’s satisfactory

 Patient-centred care approach prioritises individual patients’ needs, preferences, and values throughout their care journey, empowers patients to become active participants in their care, particularly during the decision-making process.
-To adopt […]
+To adopt this approach, healthcare professionals must develop strong communication skills and serve as patient advocates to address patient needs effectively.
+Key requirements required from health professionals […]

 Collab Lab’s Meet the Scientists: Where science lovers connect

-With the new concept ‘Through the Lenses of Science’, Collab Lab’s upcoming Meet the Scientists event is designed to bring meaningful interactions and engagement opportunities for young people to be […]
+With the new concept ‘Through the Lenses of Science’, Collab Lab’s upcoming Meet the Scientists event is designed to bring meaningful interactions and engagement opportunities for young people to be able to dialogue and gain deep insight on scientific research as well as build the connection with scientists at OUCRU.
+Meet the Scientists is an […]

 The world is facing a shortage of 11 million health workers by 2030(*)

-World Health Worker Week (#WHWWeek) highlights the importance of the health workforce – nurses, pharmacists, epidemiologists, doctors, community health workers/volunteers, technicians, and their colleagues – the heart of global health. […]
+World Health Worker Week (#WHWWeek) highlights the importance of the health workforce – nurses, pharmacists, epidemiologists, doctors, community health workers/volunteers, technicians, and their colleagues – the heart of global health.
+Led by the Frontline Health Workers Coalition, #WHWWeek calls for increased investment in all cadres of the health workforce and advocates for prioritizing human resources […]

 One-third of antibiotics used in Vietnam are ‘inappropriate’

 Ranking 11th globally in antibiotic use, Vietnam faces a serious risk of drug resistance, ‘running out of treatment options due to antibiotic resistance’.
-According to statistics, treatment options due to […]
+According to statistics, treatment options due to antibiotic resistance’, 79% of antibiotics taken in Vietnam are over the recommended level, and antibiotics are most often prescribed unnecessarily(*).
+Scientists also highlight the fact […]

 TBM survivor: “TBM can be completely cured.”

 Tuberculous meningitis (TBM) is a form of tuberculosis that carries the highest mortality rate due to its gradual onset, non-specific symptoms, and easy confusion with other brain infections.
-The World […]
+The World Health Organization (WHO) estimates that children account for 10-12% of new and recurring TB cases annually.
+Approximately 70,000 infants and children die from TB each […]

 60% of hepatitis C patients do not know how they had the disease(1)

-A survey conducted at the National Hospital for Tropical Diseases shows that approximately 60% of patients did not know how they contracted hepatitis C and the majority of patients only […]
+A survey conducted at the National Hospital for Tropical Diseases shows that approximately 60% of patients did not know how they contracted hepatitis C and the majority of patients only discovered their disease when it had been already in the late stage(1).
+The World Health Organization (WHO) estimates that the number of deaths caused by […]